A Taxonomy of Hyperlink Hiding Techniques: Hyperlink Hiding Techniques

-If you put that in your style sheet and then assign the class ``hiddenclass" to your div, then the div will display 977 pixels to the left of the visible screen - i.e., it will not appear on the screen.
-Here is a example: \arraystretch{1.5}
+\arraystretch{1} If you put that in your style sheet and then assign the class ``hiddenclass" to your div, then the div will display 977 pixels to the left of the visible screen - i.e., it will not appear on the screen.
+Here is a example: The absolute position can also be set in the div directly as follows: \arraystretch{1.5} In the example above, $left:-977$ may be written in more complex formats, such as $left:expression(23-1000)$.